ricardodarocha/astrowind/README.md

 ## Getting started

-**AstroWind** tries to give you quick access to creating a website using [Astro 4.0](https://astro.build/) + [Tailwind CSS](https://tailwindcss.com/).
+**Agência4D** tries to give you quick access to creating a website using [Astro 4.0](https://astro.build/) + [Tailwind CSS](https://tailwindcss.com/).
 It's a free theme which focuses on simplicity, good practices and high performance.

 Very little vanilla javascript is used only to provide basic functionality so that each developer decides which framework (React, Vue, Svelte, Solid JS...) to use and how to approach their goals..

 ### Project structure

-Inside **AstroWind** template, you'll see the following folders and files:
+Inside **Agência4D** template, you'll see the following folders and files:

 ```
 /